feren-OS/feren-qstyle/README.md

 ## Usage

-After install, you'll be able to either set the theme as your default via your DE's tools (like `systemsettings` or `qt-config`) or start your qt applications with the `-style feren` parameter.
+After install, you'll be able to either set the theme as your default via your DE's tools (like `systemsettings` or `qt-config`) or start your qt applications with the `-style Inspire` parameter.